spree/spree-guides/content/integration/messages/stock_messages.md

 ---

 ## Overview
-Changing the stock amount for a specific Variant by his SKU.
+Changing the stock amount for a specific variant by his SKU.

 By default stock backordering will be respected.
 To turn this off add a boolean parameter ```spree.force_quantity``` with ```true``` to set the stock amount exactly the same as the quantity provided.